-Our capital and earnings assessment primarily reflects our expectation that the bank's capitalization, as measured by our projected RAC ratio before diversification adjustments, will be about 16% over the next 24 months, compared with 15% as of year-end 2019.
+Our capital and earnings assessment primarily reflects our expectation that the bank's capitalization, as measured by our projected RAC ratio before diversification adjustments, will be comfortably over 15% over the next 24 months, compared with 13.8% as of June-end 2020.
 The capital build-up will be supported by the expectation of additional profit shares issuance, stable earnings generation, and conservative capital policy in the cooperative network.
-Our measure of capital (total adjusted capital [TAC]) has already benefited of \in 3 billion in member profit shares issued to retail owner-customers since 2014 (see chart 2) through the member cooperative banks, which is an integral part of recapitalizing the group.
+Our measure of capital (total adjusted capital [TAC]) has already benefited by €2.9 billion in member profit shares issued to retail owner-customers since 2014 through the member cooperative banks, which is an integral part of recapitalizing the group.
 We consider profit shares part of our TAC, in line with the regulatory approach.
-We do factor in our projections the interest payment distribution on the preference shares (\notin 97 million) for financial year 2019 that the group has postponed until October 2020 in line with the recommendations issued by the European Central Bank (ECB) and the Financial Supervisory Authority (FIN-FSA).